Kärcher Stationary high pressure unit HDC Classic

 - Can be used under tough working conditions.

-- Longer service life, less maintenance effort and lower costs.
+- Longer working times, less maintenance effort and lower costs.
 Ideal for industrial use.

 Specifications